Situated

 Fishing

-Bream has lead to stocked species feeding on insects and crustaceans.
+Bony Bream has lead to stocked species feeding on insects

 One

-very shallow diving lures in towards the weed margins.
-Using short
+cast very shallow diving lures in towards the weed margins.

 The

-anglers have caught their first ever fish on fly here.
-Surface
+Queensland anglers have caught their first ever fish on

-As a general rule, as the sun gets higher, the fish go deeper.
+here.
+As a general rule, as the sun gets higher, the fish

 Stocked